 Molly Scott Cato MEP

-Molly Scott Cato is an MEP for the South West of England.
+Molly Scott Cato was an MEP for the South West of England.
 Amongst the causes she has championed are urgent action on climate change, demilitarisation and peace in the Middle East.

 Previously a university teacher she has published widely on green economics.